 You don’t want a dough that is too wet or dry as this can also lead to dense and heavy bread.

 Flour absorbs liquid differently due to climatic conditions as well as flour types.
 So, use the liquid measure in the recipe as a guide only.

 When adding liquid to the dough hold back about ¼ cup of liquid.

-Gradually add more liquid to the dough after about 2-3 minutes of kneading and only if the dough looking too dry.
-Add only enough of the reserved liquid to from a soft dough ball that is slightly sticky.
+Gradually add more liquid to the dough after about 2-3 minutes of kneading and only if the dough looks too dry.
+Add only enough of the reserved liquid to form a soft dough ball that is slightly sticky.
 As you continue to knead it should remain soft and start to look smooth and will become less sticky.

 7. Choose The Right Flour

 Heavy flours like whole wheat or rye will produce a heavy dense bread.
-If you wanted to use these and still want a light bread, replace about two thirds of the heavy flour with white bakers’ flour.
+If you wanted to use these and still want light bread, replace about two-thirds of the heavy flour with white bakers’ flour.

 8. Not Kneading The Dough For Long Enough

 Kneading the dough is the most important part of bread making, it forms the gluten in bread.
 The gluten along with the gasses produced by the yeast form little pockets of air in the dough which cause it to rise.

 If the dough is not kneaded for long enough the gluten doesn’t form properly and won’t act the way it should, resulting in a heavy and dense bread.